 \section{Introduction}

-JWST has identified a population of faint, compact broad Balmer line emitters at redshifts $z=2$--9 that are revealing new insights into the formation of supermassive black holes.
-A significant fraction of these show blue UV slopes but red UV to optical colors \citep[e.g.,][]{labbe2024, akins2024, kokorev2024a, barro2024} that are often due to a Balmer break \citep[e.g.,][]{setton2024,ji2025}.
-This combination of features make these sources appear red in the NIRCam images, hence the name Little Red Dots (LRDs; \citealt{matthee2024a}).
+JWST has identified a population of faint compact broad Balmer line emitters at redshifts $z=2$--9 that are providing new insights into the formation of supermassive black holes.
+A significant fraction of these show blue UV slopes, but red UV to optical colors \citep[e.g.,][]{labbe2024, akins2024, kokorev2024a, barro2024} that are often due to a Balmer break \citep[e.g.,][]{setton2024,ji2025}.
+This combination of features makes these sources appear red in the NIRCam images, hence the name little red dots (LRDs; \citealt{matthee2024a}).

-Little Red Dots constitute about $\sim$1\% of the galaxy population at $z\sim5$, and they are about 100--1000 times more numerous than similarly luminous UV-selected quasars at the same redshifts \citep[e.g.,][]{harikane2023,kocevski2023,akins2024,kokorev2024a,greene2024,maiolino2024a,matthee2024a, Lin25}.
-LRDs have already been detected spectroscopically out to $z=9$ \citep{Taylor25z9}, and their number densities decline to lower redshifts \citep[$z\lesssim 4$; e.g.,][]{kocevski2024, ma2025_counting, inayoshi2025_decline,loiacono2025} suggesting that the physical conditions in the early Universe are more favorable to LRD formation.
-LRDs appear to be hosted by low-mass ($M_*\lesssim 10^9\ M_\odot$) galaxies, as indicated by spectral energy distribution (SED) fitting studies \citep[e.g.,][]{maiolino2024a,wang2024, ma2025}, clustering measurements \citep{matthee2024b,pizzati2024,carranza25}, and the faintness of their extended rest-UV counterpart---undetected in many cases \citep[e.g.,][]{rinaldi24,chen2025, torralba2025}.
+Little red dots constitute about $\sim$1\% of the galaxy population at $z\sim5$, and they are about 100--1000 times more numerous than similarly luminous UV-selected quasars at the same redshifts \citep[e.g.,][]{harikane2023,kocevski2023,akins2024,kokorev2024a,greene2024,maiolino2024a,matthee2024a, Lin25}.
+LRDs have already been detected spectroscopically out to $z=9$ \citep{Taylor25z9}, and their number densities decline at lower redshifts \citep[$z\lesssim 4$; e.g.,][]{kocevski2024, ma2025_counting, inayoshi2025_decline,loiacono2025} suggesting that the physical conditions in the early Universe are more favorable to LRD formation.
+LRDs appear to be hosted by low-mass ($M_*\lesssim 10^9\ M_\odot$) galaxies, as indicated by spectral energy distribution (SED) fitting studies \citep[e.g.,][]{maiolino2024a,wang2024, ma2025}, clustering measurements \citep{matthee2024b,pizzati2024,carranza25}, and the faintness of their extended rest-UV counterparts (undetected in many cases; e.g., \citealt{rinaldi24,chen2025, torralba2025}).